How do I make a bespoke order?

 Do your sedum living green roofs require maintenance and what type of plants do they include?

 Once established the sedum has the advantage of requiring very little maintenance.
 It does not need fertilising and only needs one cut in the autumn.
 If the installation coincides with a hot dry spell it will need watering each evening for 2-3 weeks, while the plants get established.
 After this, the roof will be virtually maintenance free.
-In drought periods, the roof will turn red or yellow but will return to green in the autumn.
+In dry periods, the roof will turn red or yellow but will return to green.

 With a sedum roof the types of flower emerging will vary from year to year depending on temperature, moisture and available nutrients, which provides you with a constantly changing, natural landscape.
 If windblown grasses, weeds or small seedlings land on your roof these can be picked out easily to give the sedum the best possible chance to establish and thrive.